Born in London, England, on Nov. 25, 1887, William John Hopkinson studied art there as a young man but he was mostly self taught.

 W.J.
 Hopkinson also painted a few florals as a favour to his wife, Florence (they married in 1917 and later had two children, Violet and Clarence).

 Throughout his life in Canada, W.J.
 Hopkinson had a number of jobs or businesses, though information is sparse.
-He worked for a large leather manufacturer in Newmarket, The David Leather Company, for years, illustrating the firm’s published history and other material.
+He worked for a large leather manufacturer in Newmarket, The Davis Leather Company, for years, illustrating the firm’s published history and other material.
 He also worked as a contractor, painting churches, homes and barns, and owned a paint store.
 During these years, W.J.
 Hopkinson painted art on a part-time basis but he turned more attention to his calling as he got older, especially in the last decade of his life.

 He also taught art.
 W.J.
 Hopkinson taught at the St. Croix School of Art in New Brunswick in the early 1960s – many of his seascapes are from this time – and at several centres in Ontario.
 He also taught art at night classes at high schools in the Newmarket area and offered private lessons in his home.